adamluckydo/ontology/3_Buddhism/Buddhism.md

 And if you're curious, these were his last words:

 "Behold, O monks, this is my advice to you.
 All conditions are impermanent.
-Work hard to gain salvation."
+Work hard to gain your salvation."
 (DN 16 6.7.1)

 If it's not clear already, the Buddha's view on life was not exactly happy-go-lucky.
 From the get-go, he was dead-set on his vision, and he never deviated from it.
 The Buddha was known to say: